-The speaking tests take place before the main examination period, i.e. between 15 October and 15 November for the November examination.
+1 The speaking tests take place before the main examination period, i.e. between 1 April and 1 June for the June examination, and 15 October and 15 November for the November examination.
 Dates for speaking tests are arranged locally.